AlirezaTalakoobi/DQN-navigator-agent/README.md

 3. DQN code
 4. main code

-*you can find required informations in presentation.pptx*
+*important: you can find project description in presentation.pptx*